chanzuckerberg/czi-oss-training/02-participating-in-oss/04-good-corporate-oss-citizen.md

 ## Learning Objectives 🧠

-- Understand how corporate open source contributions are different from individual and volunteer contributions.
+Corporate contributors have a responsibility to support the volunteer community and work collaborative at every stage, from corporate open source strategy, to team-level sprint planning, to day-to-day individual contributions.
+This chapter will help you:

-- Learn some strategies and best practices for successful corporate sponsorship, specifically: following community standards, building consensus, keeping stakeholders aligned, and turning private conversation into public resources.
+- Learn best practices for successful corporate sponsorship and effective collaboration with the project community
-- Reason and make educated decisions about creation new open source projects and contributing to existing projects.
+- Understand creation new open source projects and contributing to existing projects.

-## Understand OSS Contributions 💻

-As a corporate-sponsored team or individual contributing to open source software, you are in a position of privilege and power within the community.
-Therefore, it is your responsibility to support the volunteer contributors and join forces to improve the project, because we need a collaborative contributor community to keep the project healthy.

-It may be surprising to first-time OSS contributors, but open source development is usually much slower than corporate projects.
-Reasons for this include:

-- Volunteer contributors can dedicate varying levels of time and energy to the project, because many people have conflicting work and personal responsibilities to balance.
-- Community collaborators, often located worldwide, work remotely and communicate asynchronously, so you need to account for time zones and regional holidays while making decisions.
-- The high-standards for work and more collaborators means more iteration cycles.

-For a successful open source collaboration, make sure to consider this at every stage of your contribution from open source strategy and sprint planning, to day-to-day engagement.

 ## Familiarize with Community Standards 🔖

-The first step in contributing to any open source project is to understand the project-specific community standards and processes.
-This step is important for all contributors, but especially critical for corporate contributor who have additional reputation and trust to build in the project community as long-term contributors.
-Taking the time to understand community workflows before starting to contribute signals respect for volunteers’ time.
+All open source contributions start with an understanding of project-specific community standards and processes.
+This first step is especially important for corporate contributors because you have additional reputation and trust to build within the project community.
+Taking the time to understand community standards early, and making an active effort to follow them, signals a strong respect for volunteers' time.

-You can find the community standards in the project’s documentation under community, developer, or contributor sections.
-The following is a non-exhaustive list of standards to build familiarity with.
+These standards are usually documented in the community, developer, or contributor sections of the project's documentation.
+Corporate-sponsored individual contributors should familiarize themselves with the following non-exhaustive set of guidelines.

-- **Project’s contribution guidelines:** This resource is intended to guide you start contributing to the project and ensure your first few contributions are successfully incorporated in the project.
-You will be directed to these guidelines by GitHub or any project resource you encounter as a first-time contributor.
-These include notes and instructions for:
-  - Contribution workflow for the project.
-For example, some projects require an issue before opening a pull request, a CHANGELOG entry, etc., as a part of the contribution process
-  - Issue and PR creation guidelines that share when to open them and what information to include
+- **New contributor guidelines** - The journey, tasks, and tools for your first few successful contributions, including:
+  - End-to-end contribution workflow for the project with notes about specific requirements like corresponding issues for all pull requests, a CHANGELOG entry for each pull request (PR), and more
+  - Guidelines for creating context-rich issues & PRs and the appropriate process to move the discussions forward, for example, notifying a particular project team
-  - Local or personal setup for development environment, documentation systems, and test infrastructure
-  - Project-specific helper tools like pre-commit and linting tools
+  - Instructions for setting up local or personal development environments, documentation systems, and test infrastructure, along with project-specific helper tools like `pre-commit`
-  - Project’s code, documentation, and design style preferences (a.k.a. “style guide”)
+  - Style guides, also known as project-specific preferences, for authoring code, writing documentation, and using design elements
-- **Community support forums:** Documentation for where and how to ask the project community for help.
-  - Appropriate support spaces.
-Projects may use different platforms for user and developer discussions
-  - Communication guidelines around how to ask questions and who to notify, and reasonable wait times
+- **Communication guidelines** - Best practices for engaging with fellow community members, including:
+  - Various community forums and their primary purpose like support questions, developer discussions, etc.
+  - Guidelines for good asynchronous communication, for example, adding relevant context, using jargon-free plain language, expected time to respond, etc.
-  - Code of Conduct to follow across all spaces
+  - Code of Conduct to follow in the community spaces
-- **Maintainers documentation:** Learn to support the projects maintenance efforts, including
+- **Active contributor and maintainer documentation** - Guidelines for regular maintenance activities, including:
-  - Issues and PR triage
+  - Issue triaging and PR reviewing guidelines, for example, using project labels and bots
+  - Release procedure, activities, and cadence
+  - Continuous integration / Continuous Deployment (CI/CD) workflows
-  - Guidelines for contributing to upstream and downstream projects
+  - Guidelines for upstream and downstream collaboration
-  - Project's release process and cadence
-- **Governance:**
-- **Roadmap:**
+- **Governance** - Decision-making processes in the project as discussed in Module 1, including:
+  - Guidelines for creation, comment requests, and final decisions on Enhancement Proposal
+  - Notes on project leadership roles and responsibilities
+- **Roadmap** - Current project priorities and future direction

 ## Build Community Consensus 🤝